Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Introduction

 \section{Introduction}

+The evaluation of large-scale dynamical systems, which arise for example from complex networks or discretized partial differential equations, may require model reduction due to limitations in computing power or memory.
+A reduction of the state space generates a surrogate model resembling the same dynamics up to a small error.
+For parametrized systems, the model order reduction has to take into account the associated parameter space to ensure the validity of the reduced order model.
+If the parameter space is of high dimension, a repeated evaluation at various locations of the parameter space, for example during optimization of inverse problems, may also necessitate a model reduction, yet for the parameter space.
+This contribution is concerned with combined state and parameter reduction, targeting models with high dimensional state and parameter spaces.

-Efficient reduction of large-scale nonlinear control systems is a challenging task.
-Even more in the case of parametrized systems, in an inverse problem setting, where a combined reduction of parameters and states is targeted.
-For instance, a neural network with many nodes and unknown connectivity, modeled as a parametrized nonlinear dynamic system, requiring much time during parameter estimation due to system size and parameter count.
-Large-scale nonlinear neural networks have widespread use, such as forward control problems on artificial neural networks or inverse problems on biological neural networks.
-A real-life example is the reconstruction of connectivity between brain regions from activity measurements for instance with EEG or MRI (see for example \cite{moran07}).
-With the aim to lower computational complexity, the parameter and state spaces are confined to low-dimensional subspaces.
-One class of model order reduction techniques is concerned with determining projections to such subspaces, mapping the high-dimensional model to a reduced surrogate model.
-In this contribution, the projection based method of balanced truncation is the origin of the proposed combined reduction of state and parameter space.
+The efficient reduction of large-scale nonlinear control systems is a challenging task.
+Even more in the case of parametrized systems, with high-dimensional state and parameter spaces, where a combined reduction of parameters and states may be required to allow repeated evaluation.
+For instance, an inverse problem on a neural network with many nodes and unknown connectivity, modeled as a parametrized nonlinear control system, requires long times during parameter estimation due to system size and parameter count.
+Large-scale neural networks have widespread use, such as forward control problems on artificial neural networks or as inverse problems on biological neural networks.
+A real-life example is the reconstruction of connectivity between brain regions from activity measurements like EEG or fMRI (see for example \cite{moran07}).

+To lower computational complexity, the parameter and state spaces are to be confined to low-dimensional subspaces without affecting the systems dynamics significantly.
+Projection-based model order reduction techniques are concerned with determining projections to such subspaces, mapping the high-dimensional model to a reduced order low-dimensional surrogate model.

+The methods presented in this work are rooted in balanced truncation \cite{moore81} and proper orthogonal decomposition (POD) \cite{kunisch99}.
+Alternative to the here presented method using empirical gramians, another class of balancing-related approaches focuses on solving Lyapunov and Sylvester equations (see for example \cite{benner04}).
+For parametrized systems, also the reduced-basis method \cite{haasdonk08} should be noted here.